servo/servo.org/README.md

 **TIP:** if you’re faced with hundreds of commits and it’s a real slog, try triaging the commits of one author at a time.
 Each author probably only works on a few things each month, so it’s a lot easier to keep the context of their work in your head.

 ## Hints for writing about changes

+**Focus on the web-facing impact,** for web platform features.
+In other words, changes to web platform features should be described in terms of how they’re observable from the platform.
+When in doubt, check if it exists on [MDN](https://developer.mozilla.org/en-US/docs/) or check the spec.
+For example, [servo#38163](https://github.com/servo/servo/pull/38163) says “DocumentOrShadowDOM”, but [DocumentOrShadowRoot](https://dom.spec.whatwg.org/#documentorshadowroot) is a mixin included by [Document](https://dom.spec.whatwg.org/#document) and [ShadowRoot](https://dom.spec.whatwg.org/#shadowroot), so we should mention those interfaces, not the mixin ([July 2025](https://servo.org/blog/2025/08/15/this-month-in-servo/)).

 **Always check the correct names of people and API features.** People like it when their names are spelled correctly, of course, but sometimes authors refer to API features by incorrect names.
 When in doubt, check the spec.
 For example, [servo#32642](https://github.com/servo/servo/pull/32642) says “ShaderCompilationInfo” in the title, but the interface is actually [GPUCompilationInfo](https://developer.mozilla.org/en-US/docs/Web/API/GPUCompilationInfo), returned by the [getCompilationInfo() method on GPUShaderModule](https://developer.mozilla.org/en-US/docs/Web/API/GPUShaderModule/getCompilationInfo) ([July 2024](https://servo.org/blog/2024/07/31/this-month-in-servo/)).